Cardiovascular and Interventional Radiological Society of Europe

 CIRSE Insider: What kind of authors is the journal particularly interesting for?

 Reekers: We are looking for practical papers, next to real science and outstanding case reports.
-We are looking for authors that communicate good IR work.
-For young authors who start publishing their first papers, CVIR Endovascular is the right podium.
+We are looking for authors that communicate good endovascular work.
+I specifically like to receive submissions from young authors and the next generation of IRs and endovascular specialists, who start publishing their first papers: CVIR Endovascular is the right podium for them.

 CIRSE Insider: How do you manage to attract the most interesting research?

-Reekers: It needs a lot of personal commitment, going to meetings, talking to presenters, introducing the journal and convincing them to send papers to CVIR Endovascular, also starting discussions on social media and promoting the journal.
+Reekers: This is indeed not easy, and it needs a lot of personal commitment, going to meetings, talking to presenters, introducing the journal and convincing them to send papers to CVIR Endovascular, also starting discussions on social media and promoting the journal.
 And inviting authors, offering them a publishing waiver, showing that with open access you can reach and connect to a huge worldwide audience very fast.
 Being enthusiastic is contagious and will make authors enthusiastic.
+Having a robust editorial system, fast reviewing times and a global reach also helps.

 CIRSE Insider: What are your hopes for the journal as you hand over the baton?

-Reekers: We now have an impact factor of 1.5 and I hope this will grow over the next period.
-I also hope that CVIR Endovascular will further grow as a leading IR journal.
+Reekers: We see an increase in submissions from year to year, our current impact factor is 1.5 and my successor Rob Morgan, is a well-connected and very well-known vascular IR, who has been part of the CVIR Endovascular Editorial Board since its beginning.
+I am confident that CVIR Endovascular will continue to grow as a leading IR journal.
 I really hope that the unique open peer review will stay, as for me, this is one of the drivers of success and quality.
 Transparency and open communications about science are indispensable for medical science to avoid unwanted and external bias.
 We should never be afraid of the truth.

 CIRSE Insider: What’s next for you?